DonnchaC/cloudflare-tor-whitelister/README.rst

 Usage
 -----

-Your CloudFlare API token and email can also be specified in the environment variables CLOUDFLARE_API_TOKEN and CLOUDFLARE_EMAIL.

 ::

     $ cloudflare-whitelist -t 'API_TOKEN' -e 'CLOUDFLARE_EMAIL'

+Your CloudFlare API token and email can also be specified in the CLOUDFLARE_API_TOKEN and CLOUDFLARE_EMAIL environment variables rather than as command line arguments.
+Your CloudFlare API key is listed on CloudFlare's `My Account <https://www.cloudflare.com/a/account/my-account>` page.

 By default the whitelist rules are applied across all zones owned by your account.
 If instead you would like to only whitelist on a particular domain you should specify it with the --zone option.